uranus4ever/Behavioral-Cloning/README.md

 ![alt text][image4]

 The structure is not complex and works pretty well.
+To avoid overfitting, I applied dropout technique.
 In addition, **generator** is used to process a large amount of data batch by batch.
+And I ran the model training on [Floydhub](https://www.floydhub.com) for GPU cloud computing.
-In terms of model save function, I referred [upul's code](https://github.com/upul/Behavioral-Cloning/blob/master/helper.py).
+In terms of model save function, thanks to [upul's code](https://github.com/upul/Behavioral-Cloning/blob/master/helper.py).

 #### 4. Model Evaluation

-Over 20k training data was collected.
-To combat overfit, I shuffle the data before feeding into the model.
 In order to gauge how well the model was working, I split 20% training data into validation set.
-The mean square error loss figure shows the training loss is very close to validation loss after 5 epochs, which means the model is neither underfit nor overfit.
+The mean square error loss figure shows the training loss is very close to validation loss after 10 epochs, which means the model is neither underfit nor overfit.

 ![alt text][image5]